j3k0/PhoneGap-Newsstand-iOS/README.md

 PhoneGap-Newsstand-iOS
 ======================

 THIS IS WORK IN PROGRESS.
-It's can only used to change the cover icon for now.
+Can only be used to change the cover icon of a Newsstand app.

 Installation
 ------------